-Once the finding of a thyroid nodule is found, it must be evaluated to make sure it is benign.
+Once a thyroid nodule is found, it must be evaluated to ensure it is benign.

 Even if nodules are found inside the thyroid gland, the gland usually continues to function normally.

-Hyperthyroidism can lead to weight loss, rapid heartbeat, sweating, nervousness, changes in skin, hair or weight.
+Hyperthyroidism can lead to weight loss, rapid heartbeat, sweating, nervousness, and changes in skin, hair, or weight.

-If left untreated, it can cause heart, bone and other problems.
+Left untreated can cause heart, bone, and other problems.

-Graves’ disease is one of the main causes of hyperthyroidism.
+Graves’ disease is one of the leading causes of hyperthyroidism.

-It is an autoimmune disease, more common in women than in men, and can be associated with eye problems such as Graves’ eye diseases.
+It is an autoimmune disease, more common in women than men, and can be associated with eye problems such as Graves’ eye disease.